-I am a queer, white, transmasculine settler who has been actively engaged in feminist and LGBTQ2S+ community work for over 10 years.
+I am a queer, white, transmasculine settler who has been actively engaged in social justice and LGBTQ2S+ community work for nearly 15 years.
 I completed my Master of Social Work degree at Dalhousie University in 2015.
 I am a Registered Social Worker with the Ontario College of Social Workers and Social Service Workers (OCSWSSW) and a member of the Canadian Association of Social Workers (CASW).
 I also hold degrees in Literature and Theatre Studies.
-I provide individual psychotherapy to youth and adults, practicing from a framework that centres anti-oppression, harm reduction, and collaboration.
+I provide individual psychotherapy to youth and adults, working primarily with trans folks — though I welcome people of all gender identities to my practice!

 “We each deserve gentle, affirming space to heal and to grow.”